How to Protect Your Information Technology (IT) Infrastructure From Zero-Day Exploits

 If you run software that accesses the internet, that software can be vulnerable to hackers.
 Make sure you install all updates—even on things like video games.
 Additionally, make sure everyone in your business is using a secure browser (like Chrome or Firefox).

 Regularly Change Passwords

 How often do you or others in your organization change your passwords?
 If you’re like many businesses, the answer is something close to never.
 That’s bad news if a hacker has ever stolen your passwords—even if they stole them years ago.
 To strengthen your IT security, make sure everyone in your organization changes their passwords regularly.

 What will you do if hackers access your data?
 You need to make sure you are backing up your data in a separate location so hackers can’t erase vital files.
 You need to have a plan for getting vital operations back online if hackers disrupt your systems.
 And you need to have a plan to minimize the impact of stolen information.

 Zero-day exploits are a serious problem for all organizations.
-With an MS in Software Engineering, you can become a leader in protecting organizations from hacker attacks.
+With an advanced IT degree, you can become a leader in protecting organizations from hacker attacks.

-Walden University is an accredited institution offering an online MS in Software Engineering degree program.
-Expand your career options and earn your degree in a convenient, flexible format that fits your busy life.
+Walden University is an accredited institution offering online MS in Software Engineering and MS in Cybersecurity degree programs online.
+Expand your career options and earn your degree using a convenient, flexible learning platform that fits your busy life.